Abdul-Sayed/angular-new-notes/notes.md

 Each component directory can have its own module.
 Child modules must import CommonModule, and export their components

 ## Services
-Services - reusable code, and code that connects to server where calculations are done
+Services - For reusable functionality thats used by many components, and code that interfaces with serverside APIs
+    ng generate service serviceName

+The @Injectible decorator designates the class as an Angular service

 ## Routes
 Routes - reload parts of the screen dynamically by controlling url